peernova/kestra-client-sdk/README_PYTHON_SDK.md

 ## Step to use

 The openapi generator will generate 1 Api per controller, so we create a custom Kestra Client that need to be instantiated once for every API.
-Use the `from kestra_api_client import KestraClient` manually written that gather everything in one client.
+Use the `from kestrapy import KestraClient` manually written that gather everything in one client.

 Then you can create a Configuration, configure it and instantiate the client:
 ```python